-With faults that deep, we can’t image the faults themselves, but historically earthquakes have happened under the North, Central and Southern Puget Sound region and been large enough to cause damage.
+With faults that deep, we can’t image the faults themselves, but historically earthquakes that have happened under the North, Central, and Southern Puget Sound region have been large enough to cause damage.
 The USGS estimates there is an 83% chance of a magnitude 6.5 or larger quake from this region in the next 50 years.

 We’re different from California in the sense that we couldn’t specifically map many faults until the last 20 years.
 In California, faults are very clear and near the surface and even break the surface.
 Here, our faults tend to be buried under glacial material or hidden in forests.
 In the last 20 years, scientists have uncovered 15 to 20 faults and studied them.
 The data is incomplete but still useful as a tool.
 For example, if you’re right on the Seattle fault, you do face greater earthquake risk than somewhere in Eastern Washington far from a fault.